JorgeGarciaIrazabal/ajson/README.md

 #### Motivation:

-There are serialization libraries like [jsonpickle](https://jsonpickle.github.io/) that are amazing, and even more when the serialized object is meant to be used in python too.
+There are amazing serialization libraries like [jsonpickle](https://jsonpickle.github.io/), and even more when the serialized object is meant to be used in python too.
-But there are no libraries that let you filter the fields to serialize or modify the names of the attributes, which are features super useful mainly for http APIs
+But there are no libraries that let you filter the fields to serialize or modify the names of the attributes, which are features super useful, mainly for http APIs

-This library allows you to have those features in a simple and intuitive way
+This library allows you to have those features in a simple and intuitive way.

 #### Serialize Examples